Car stereo buying guide

 hy get a new car stereo?
-A new car stereo will give you better sound and more playback options than the typical factory stereo.
+A new car stereo (also known as a car receiver or head unit) will give you better sound, more connectivity, and more playback options than the typical factory stereo.
 We'll discuss these topics and more while asking a few basic questions about how you use your stereo.
-And if you have any questions, you can contact one of our adviors (like Ivy, pictured above) at any time.
-They're patient, friendly, and eager to help.
+And if you have any questions, you can contact one of our advisors (like Ivy, pictured above) at any time.
+They're patient, friendly, knowledgeable, and eager to help.

 Watch the video

 Before we go into the details, let Crutchfield's training manager give you the highlights.

 Why do you want to replace your current stereo?